joinpursuit/AC_4_Web/units/fundamentals/lessons/arrays/arrays_101.md

   * shift
 * Know basic built-in array methods.
 * Know what a multidimensional array is and how to index / key into it.
+* Know what destructuring assignment is and how to use it.

 ## Lesson